8.60 RUMBLE STRIPS IN ASPHALT PAVEMENTS

 Milled centerline rumble strips are transverse concave depressions that are ground into the pavement surface, along the centerline of an undivided roadway.
-These devices can be installed on new or existing HMA or PCC pavements, utilizing similar milling equipment as for shoulder rumble strips.
+These devices can be installed on new or existing asphalt or PCC pavements, utilizing similar milling equipment as for shoulder rumble strips.
 Using noise and vibrations, centerline rumble strips alert drivers whose vehicle is crossing the centerline that corrective action is needed.
 Centerline rumble strips have demonstrated the ability to reduce multi-vehicle crossed centerline (MVCC) and single-vehicle run-off-road left (SVROR Left) crashes.

 A unique gapped milling pattern, consisting of skipping every third centerline cut, is used to provide a noticeable difference between the rumbling warnings of milled centerline rumble strips and milled shoulder rumble strips.
 Differentiating between the two is intended to break the conditioning of a driver to always veer left when traveling over rumble strips which, in the case of centerline rumble strips, would be the opposite of the desired effect.

 Standard Road Plan PV-13 shows configurations and details for milled centerline rumble strips.
 Alignment tolerances and other requirements are contained in Specification 2548.
 Grinding dimensions and alignment of the pattern should be randomly checked and adjusted, if necessary.
 Centerline rumble strips are gapped at intersections and bridge approaches as shown on Standard Road Plan PV-13.